 When your plan is solid, adoption rates can improve drastically.

-These six principles are rooted in data and proven to successfully help your team adopt new software in the workplace.
+The following six principles are rooted in data and proven to successfully help boost software adoption rates in the workplace.

 Rule #1: Track Software Installation

 Create a strategy for getting your team to install the software in the first place.
 To do this, treat your internal users like customers — sell the value of your app to them, track their usage, and gather feedback to improve your implementation process